frida/frida-website/_posts/2018-07-12-frida-12-0-released.markdown

 {% endhighlight %}

 Would give you a *Device* whose *type* was *'tether'*.
 It is now finally *'usb'* as you'd expect.
-So the core API is now consistent with our language bindings.
+So our language bindings are finally consistent with our core API.

 ### Changes in 12.0.1